 Theorem 14.3: for every integer k≥1, DTIME(nk) ⊂ DTIME(nk+1).

-Notice the inclusion is proper.
+Notice that the inclusion is proper.
 It follows that the hierarchy of time complexity classes is infinite, even among those T that are polynomials.

 In Section 14.3, Linz makes connections between this hierarchy and the Chomsky hierarchy of languages.
 He notes that LREG ⊆ DTIME(n), which is to say that for every regular language there is a linear-time algorithm that decides it.
 (This is not surprising, as every regular language has a DFA that describes it, and we can simulate the computation of a DFA on a given string in time proportional to the length of that string, as following each transition in the DFA takes constant time.)